codejones-hub/plutus/doc/tutorials/contract-testing.rst

 we see that although the wallet contained 100 million Ada, it *lacked* the game token, and so making a guess was not allowed.

-***Is this a bug in the contract?
-One might say it ought to check that it has the token, and not submit the transaction if it does not.
-Otherwise, we ought to be able to run tests in which contracts make guesses without holding the token.
-Which means in turn that crashing the off-chain contract should not cause a test to fail.***
+Arguably, the off-chain code should not have tried to submit the guess transaction without holding the game token, and the contract instance should not have crashed.
+Or we might take the view that no harm is done, since the transaction is rejected anyway.
+But the crashing contract does cause tests to fail, which--as before--is likely to prevent us discovering other problems.

 We can strengthen the precondition of ``Guess`` to prevent this from happening.